-THE TAPERED CHAMBER is EMI-shielded and has a range length of 28 ft to the center of the test zone, with a rectangular section 14 ft by 14 ft in cross section by 16.8 ft in length.
+THE TAPERED CHAMBER is EMI-shielded and has a range length of 28 feet to the center of the test zone, with a rectangular section that measures 14 feet by 14 feet in cross section by 16.8 feet in length.
 The tapered chamber utilizes an ultrawideband dual-polarized conical tip feed designed by The Ohio State University that operates over the 225 MHz to 3 GHz band, and at higher frequencies.

 The walls of the tapered chamber are covered with wedge absorber varying in height from 8 inches near the conical tip to 18 inches approaching the test zone.
 The test zone region uses 24-inch pyramidal absorber.
-The back wall is covered with 6-ft pyramidal absorber.
+The back wall is covered with 6-foot pyramidal absorber.

-The antenna under test positioner consists, in part, of a 24-inch manual linear slide along the boresight axis over a lower azimuth positioner.
-A mast is mounted above the linear slide, and an azimuth (polarization) over elevation positioner is mounted at the top of this mast.
+The antenna-under-test positioner consists, in part, of a 24-inch manual linear slide along the boresight axis over a lower azimuth positioner.
+A mast is mounted above the linear slide, and the azimuth (polarization)-over-elevation positioner is mounted at the top of this mast.
 In some measurements requiring only azimuth rotation, the antenna under test is supported on a foam column mounted above the linear slide.